Buying a Topographical Survey: Everything You Need to Know

 5 Things you NEED to know about Topographical, Land and Measured Surveys

-Topographical surveys give you, your design team, and the local authority extra information about the land you’re planning to build on.
+Topographical surveys give you, your planning team, and the local authority additional information about the land you’re planning to build on.
 Knowledge is power, and in most cases, the more you know about the land you want to build on, the better.

-Simply put, a topographical survey protects you from issues with the land, your site, or your plans that you would have otherwise been unaware of.
+Simply put, a topographical survey protects you from unforeseen issues with the specific area of land, your site, or your plans that you would have otherwise been unaware of.

-For instance, a topographical survey could reveal that your build skirts a little too close to the boundary line for comfort.
+For instance, a land survey could reveal that your build skirts a little too close to the boundary line for comfort.
 Press on here and your planning application could be rejected.
-Or perhaps the land itself is unsuitable.
+Or perhaps the are of land itself is unsuitable.
 As would be the case if it consisted of certain clay soils that expand and retract with rainfall and temperature changes.
-This causes the ground to become unstable and will potentially leave your build at the mercy of subsidence and heave.
+This causes ground surfaces to become unstable and will potentially leave your build at the mercy of subsidence and heave.

 Obviously, this sort of information can have a material impact on your development.
-It could make you aware of a need for additional surveys (like tree surveys) well in advance of you submitting your planning application thereby avoiding a costly delay when the local authority inevitably ask for one.
-Where there is unstable ground, it can change how you approach drainage, the choice of foundation, or even the design itself.
+It could make you aware of a need for additional surveys (like tree surveys) well in advance of you submitting your planning application thereby avoiding a risk of costly delay when the local authority inevitably ask for one.
+Where there are unstable ground surfaces, it can change how you approach drainage details, the choice of foundation, or even the design itself.

-In short, an early topographical survey will help you refine your designs and adjust your plans, saving you significant sums of money whilst avoiding delays and disappointment.
+In short, an early topographic land survey will help you refine your designs and adjust your plans, saving you significant sums of money whilst avoiding delays and disappointment.

 Do I need a topographical survey?